Portrait of a Boy, c. 1758–1760

-- The Law of Conservation of Energy applies to this activity.
-If energy cannot be created or destroyed, how can we use our analysis of the works of art to show energy transformation?
-For example, if the sun shone on the young African American boy’s necklace, how would thermal energy transfer occur?
-If the 18th century boy threw the shuttlecock (birdie) in the air and hit it with his badminton racket, explain how that energy would change.
-Find other examples of the Law of Conservation of Energy in both art works.
+After discussing the works of art, use them to explore the Law of Conservation of Energy.
+Ask students: if energy cannot be created or destroyed, how can these artworks show energy transformation?
+For example, if the sun shone on the 20th-century boy’s necklace, how would thermal energy transfer occur?
+If the 18th-century boy threw the shuttlecock (birdie) into the air and hit it with his racket, how would the energy change in that situation?
+Prompt students to find other examples of the Law of Conservation of Energy in both artworks.

 Subject Matter Connection